Majorana bound states in encapsulated bilayer graphene: Edge modes in encapsulated bilayer graphene

 To understand the structure of SOC-induced edge states we numerically simulate the bandstructure of graphene bilayer nanoribbons with both armchair and zigzag edges.
 The bilayer is modeled with a Bernal-stacked tight-binding Hamiltonian \cite{McCann:RPP13}.
 To reach experimental sizes (particularly important in the next section) we use a scaled lattice constant, with hopping parameters also scaled to keep low-energy observables scaling-independent \cite{Liu:PRL15}.
 On each layer we add the SOC terms $H_I$ and $H_R$ with opposite sign.
 The resulting bandstructures are show in Fig. \ref{fig:2} for armchair nanoribbons (left column) and zigzag nanoribbons (right column).

 The effective low-energy Kane-Mele coupling is indeed found to open a SOC gap, with two pairs of counterpropagating states on each edge.
-Spin-symmetry is broken, with a fast and a slow propagating mode with fixed spin for each edge and propagation direction.
-We represent these states in red and blue in Fig. \ref{fig:2}(a,b).
+Spin-symmetry is broken, with {two distinct propagating modes of opposite spin out-of-plane} for each edge and propagation direction. {These states are shown in Fig. \ref{fig:2}(a,b), with red and blue denoting their spin orientation}.
 Despite the fact that Rashba SOC $H_R$ does not enter the low-energy Hamiltonian of bulk modes, it does affect the edge modes.
 For armchair edges, in particular, it constitutes a weak, time-reversal-symmetric, gap-opening perturbation around zero energy (charge neutrality point), see Fig. \ref{fig:2}(a).